CENTRE COLLEGE DIRECTORY

 The main telephone number for Centre College is 859.238.5200.
 Calls to this number will be routed to the appropriate extension.
 In an after-hours emergency, call 859.236.4357.

-Marsha Edelen is the secretary at Parsons Student Health Center.
+Marsha Edelen is the administrative assistant at Parsons Student Health Center.
 She has been with Centre since 1998.
 She assists our professional staff at the student health center.
 Marsha is available to answer questions about student health care including immunization records, women’s health clinic, doctor’s clinics, travel clinics, and more.

 Staff Congress Representative (2011 — 2014)